lI4Nl/bloom-stick/README.md

 ## Changelog

-For more details regarding the features and games added with the different versions of Bloom Stick, see the [CHANGELOG](https://github.com/lI4Nl/bloom-stick/blob/master/CHANGELOG.MD) page.
+For more details regarding the features and games added with the different binaries of Bloom Stick, see the [CHANGELOG](https://github.com/lI4Nl/bloom-stick/blob/master/CHANGELOG.MD) page.

 ## Credits

-The Bloom Stick project was created by I4ᥢ.
+The Bloom Stick project was created by Pierre Gourvès (I4ᥢ).

 Bloom Stick is also supported by the French association [Le Cercle du Jeu Video](https://cercledujeuvideo.org/bloom-stick/).